liryc116/algoc/README.md

 	- Breadth First Search (BFS)

 Some others are:
-	- Insertion for index lists (normal lists)
+	- Insertion for index lists/normal lists/vectors
 	- Binary Search
 	- Enqueue, Dequeue and IsEmpty for queues